 Moke and Martella both said teachers may divide classes into smaller groups to encourage distancing in the classroom, create spaces where students can take mask breaks if needed and use positive reinforcement to encourage mask wearing.

-“It’s just a skill they would need in the community,” Martella said. “[That’s] why we’re trying so hard to get kids to build stamina to be able to wear it as developmentally appropriate.”•Parents hope in-person instruction will offer support.
+“It’s just a skill they would need in the community,” Martella said. “[That’s] why we’re trying so hard to get kids to build stamina to be able to wear it as developmentally appropriate.”

 At NBISD, approximately 65% of students who receive special education services requested to begin the school year in person, while approximately 60% of CISD students receiving services requested to be in person.